TheDauntless/frida-ios-dump/README.md

 ### "Timeout was reached"

 Close the application.
 Sometimes an application is running even if it's not listed in the app switcher.
 In that case, use `kill <pid>` via SSH.

+### TransportError: The connection is closed

+Use `-w` argument to pause the application when launching.

 ## Credits